-Join Arctic Wild for a wilderness adventure in Alaska’s far north.
-Spring on the Noatak can’t be beat.
+Spring on the Noatak is hard to beat.
 With birds arriving from around the world, snow melting under the spring sun, and the tundra turning green before your eyes, June is a special time for a canoe trip in Gates of the Arctic National Park.

 The Noatak is an ideal canoe trip with fun, easy paddling, great wildlife encounters and endless hiking opportunities.
 There are few places in Alaska’s Arctic where we so reliably see wildlife.